-Yvonne describes the complexities of living with Post Traumatic Stress Disorder.
-It isn’t just about reliving trauma, it encompasses the desperate sadness of depression, suicidal thoughts, anger and rage, avoidance and dissociation.
+It isn’t just about reliving trauma, but also experiencing the desperate sadness of depression, suicidal thoughts, anger and rage, avoidance and dissociation.
+Yvonne describes the complexities of living with post-traumatic stress disorder (PTSD).

 I was initially diagnosed with depression at the age of 31.
-Now, over ten years later, I have a much better understanding of what it means to live with the day to day experiences of Complex PTSD.
+Now, more than 10 years later, I have a much better understanding of what it means to live with the day to day experiences of complex PTSD.

 When faced with traumatic experiences the brain is unable to deal with and process memories correctly.
 Instead of being stored away neatly, the memories begin to spill out and the trauma is relived as though it is happening all over again.